skryv/external-documentation/docs/getting-started/your-1st-application.md

 ![Image](../_media/studio-workflow-bpmn.png)

 As you start and as you continue, you will get indications of wether the BPMN is valid or not.
 Use the items on the left to create your workflow, for example the one shown below.
 Use the wrench item to select the properties of the BPMN element.
-For a task that you want to link to a form, the task type needs to be `User Task`.
+For a task that you want to link to a `Form`, the task type needs to be `User Task`.

 ![Image](../_media/studio-workflow-bpmn-created.png)